uc-cdis/va-doc/docs/source/index.rst

 **Check Submission Status and Review Results**

-Once your GWAS analysis is submitted, you can check the Submission Status and Review the Results in the “GWAS Results” app.
+Once your GWAS analysis is submitted, you can check the Submission Status and Review the Results in the “GWAS Results” App.

 **GWAS Results**
 ----------------